pauliulianpasca/pauliulianpasca/README.md

 - 👋 Hi, I’m @pauliulianpasca
 - 👀 I’m interested in Junior Software QA testing opportunities
-- 🌱 I’m currently learning automation testing with JavaScript and Cypress
+- 🌱 I’m currently interested to learn automation testing with Selenium and Pyhton
 - 📫 How to reach me pauliulianpasca@gmail.com

+  After finishing a QA course with my mentor, I learned about agile, manual testing, API testing (using Postman), writing bug reports and test cases, and automation testing (using Cypress).
+I'm always keen to learn and improve myself, and I see myself curious about learning new things

 <!---